MelanieLinares/portfolio-new/site/content/post/labcorp.md

 title: Customizable weather and time-management dashboard widgets so teams stay on-task & connected
 date: 2021-05-05T15:04:00.000Z
 newdate: 2021-06-14T02:27:22.000Z
-description: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.

 notice: For legal reasons images of work completed cannot be shown
 duration: 1 month
 logo: /img/logos/labcorp-logo.gif